Bird Island, Lambert's Bay

 If you are looking to photograph the beautiful Cape Gannet with their distinctive golden crown and blue ringed eye - then Bird Island is the place to be!

-Bird Island plays host to between 4,000 to 6,000 breeding pairs of Cape Gannets and is located in the West Coast fishing town of Lambert’s Bay about 3 hours from Cape Town.
-The Island itself is located about 80m offshore and accessed from the mainland by a causeway/breakwater and is wheelchair friendly.
+Bird Island plays host to between 6,000 to 8,000 breeding pairs of Cape Gannets and is located in the West Coast fishing town of Lambert’s Bay about 3 hours from Cape Town.
+The Island itself is located about 80m offshore and accessed from the mainland by a causeway/breakwater and is wheelchair friendly (please note that the upper level of the hide is only accessed via stairs).

 Interesting fact is that in the 1940’s about 300 tons of guano (bird droppings) was harvested annually for use as fertilizer for the surrounding farms.
-Thanks to commercially available artificial fertilizer this practice has all but stopped and as a result the bird population has flourished as guano is the main component used to build their nests to protect the 1 egg that is laid per season.
+Thanks to commercially available artificial fertilizer this practice has all but stopped and as a result the bird population has flourished as guano is the main component used to build their nests.
+Conservation is a long term commitment as each female only lays 1 egg per season.
+Overfishing of sardines and anchovies cause an imbalance in the food chain forcing the Kelp Gulls to target the Cape Gannet eggs and Cape Fur Seals to target the fledglings when at sea.

 The hide is a 2 level structure that blends in well with the surrounds due to the fibreglass rocks that clad the concrete walls.
 The lower level is enclosed with one-way glass allowing you to view the gannets from up close, the upper level is open and allows for great photographic opportunities.
-I must emphasize that mornings are best for photography as the sun will rise behind you meaning that the gannets will be front lit.
+In terms of photography mornings are best as the rising sun will be behind you meaning that the gannets will be front lit.

 ** Photo below reflects a response to their partners call!